no-day/fp-ts-geometry/README.md

 One of the features of elm-geometry is that tracks units and coordinate system information at the type level.
 We find this very powerful, but decided to go another way in this library.

-All data structures have type parameter for their inner coordinate values.
+All data structures have type parameters for their inner coordinate values.
 That means this library does not know anything about this types.
 In other words: Unlike elm-geometry the implementation is not number/float specific.
-Instead all operations require to pass a (semi)ring or field instance that powers the internals computations.
+Instead all operations require to pass a (semi)ring or field instance that powers the internal computations.

+With this abstraction we can provide useful instances like Functors or Applicatives to the data types.
+And we can archive the same restrictions based on units and/or coordinate systems.